Saving Money on Textbooks

 If you have been awarded Financial Aid for the upcoming semester and have not received an email authorizing you to charge your books at the HCC bookstore, please contact the Financial Aid office.

 If you received an email saying you are able to charge your textbooks and supplies, check with the bookstore to learn what the deadlines for doing this are.
 They will also know what materials qualify for this charge.
 Usually you can charge textbooks and classroom supplies such as pens, paper and binders.
-Gifts and apparel can’t be charged to your Financial Aid.
+Gift cards can’t be charged to your Financial Aid.

 If you decide to shop off-campus, keep in mind: